 The underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various financial advisory, commercial banking and investment banking services for us and our affiliates, for which they received or will receive customary fees and expense reimbursement.
-To the extent that affiliates of the underwriters hold any of the 2019 Notes that are subject to the Redemption, they may receive a portion of the net proceeds from this offering.
+Affiliates of certain of the underwriters are lenders under our revolving credit facility and accordingly may receive a portion of the net proceeds from this offering.